synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 [moons 07ebc69] Adding a line in the moons branch
  1 file changed, 1 insertion(+)
 ```

-Our repository now looks like this:

-FIXME: diagram

 Let's pull all the changes made in `master` into the `moons` branch: